 The improvement in the quality of her roles was evident in 'The Well-Groomed Bride' in 1945 and 'The Dark Mirror' the following year, when she played twins.
 She then at last won the Best Actress Award for her performance in 'To Each His Own', playing Josephine Norris, a woman who has an illegitimate child during World War I, and then she won the award again in 1949 for her role in 'The Heiress'.
 In between these successes she won wide critical and public acclaim for her role in 'The Snake Pit' in 1948, one of the first movies to depict and discuss mental illness on screen and for which she was also nominated for an Oscar.

-During the 1950's Olivia's output dropped as she focused on her marriage to Pierre Galante, the editor of 'Paris Match', in 1955.
+During the 1950's Olivia's output dropped as she focused on being a wife and mother.
 She made several movies such as 'My Cousin Rachel' in 1952, and 'That Lady' in 1955 but the quality was disappointing.
 She continued to make occasional, unmemorable movies including her last movie, 'The Swarm' in 1978, after which she concentrated on television dramas, mainly playing Royal roles such as the Queen Mother in 'The Royal Romance of Charles and Diana' in 1982, and the Dowager Empress Maria in the 1986 mini-series 'Anastasia: The Mystery of Anna', for which she earned a Golden Globe award and an Emmy nomination.

-Now in her nineties, Olivia is enjoying a quiet retirement in Paris, France.
+Now in her late nineties, Olivia is enjoying a quiet retirement in Paris, France.
 In 2008 she received the National Medal for the Arts from President George W. Bush who finished his speech: 'for her persuasive and compelling skill as an actress in roles from Shakespeare's Hermia to Margaret Mitchell's Melanie.
 Her independence, integrity, and grace won creative freedom for herself and her fellow film actors.'

 Olivia de Havilland Academy AwardsTwo Wins: